dgovor/Sign-Language-Translator/README.md

 # Sign-Language-Translator

-Neural Network created using Sequential architecture and combination of LSTM and Dense layers in order to translate American Sign Language (ASL) into text.
+This project aimed at developing a Neural Network using LSTM and Dense layers to translate American Sign Language (ASL) gestures into text.
+It provides a user-friendly way for individuals to train their own Neural Network model and enables real-time predictions.

 <p align="center"> <img src="img/1.gif" alt="drawing" width="450"/> </p>